nichv/PerspectiveMod/README.md

 Updated ForgeGradle --> 2.1

 Debugging:
-Compiled using Gradle 3.3. im not a developer so u gotta figure it out on your own
+Compiled using Gradle 3.3. im not a developer so u gotta figure it out on your own, you can find the compiled jar in releases :-D